-Brazilian Kunzite is a rare, pastel pink gemstone from the Brazilian state of Minas Gerais (English: General Mines).
-Undeniably rare and wonderfully wearable with a colorful brilliance that surprises even experts, Brazilian Kunzite’s romantic, feminine hues define its breathtaking beauty.
+Brazilian Kunzite are scarce, pastel pink gemstones from the famous Urucum Mine (pronounced: Ooo-roo-coom).
+Situated in the Brazilian state of Minas Gerais (General Mines), an esteemed locale renowned internationally for its fine gemstones, our exceptional Brazilian Kunzite represents the top two percent of total mine production.
+Undeniably rare and wonderfully wearable with a colorful brilliance that surprises even experts, Brazilian Kunzite’s romantic, feminine hues define this prized jewelry gemstone’s breathtaking beauty.

-Also known as the ‘evening gemstone’, Brazilian Kunzite loves the night life due to phosphorescence (glowing in low light conditions after exposure to sunlight) and the ability to retain brilliance in both candlelight and sunlight.
+Also known as the ‘evening gemstone’, Brazilian Kunzite loves the night life due to its phosphorescence (glowing in low light conditions after exposure to sunlight), and its ability to retain brilliance in any lighting.

-The Urucum Mine has unearthed many amazing gemstones and minerals, but approximately 10 years ago an unbelievable pocket was found that had over a dozen, huge quartz crystals up to 10 feet tall with each weighing up to six tons.
-The bottom of the pocket yielded some of the finest Kunzites the mine has ever produced and the entire pocket was also covered with hundreds of Tourmalines.
+While many amazing gemstones and minerals have been unearthed at Urucum since its discovery, around 2001 an unbelievable pocket was found that had over a dozen, huge Quartz crystals up to 3 meters tall, weighing up to 6 tons.
+The bottom of the pocket yielded some of the finest Kunzites the mine has ever produced, with its entirety also covered with hundreds of Tourmalines.

 Durability & Care

-Brazilian Kunzite is a durable gemstone (Mohs’ Hardness: 6.5 – 7) well-suited to everyday wear.
+Brazilian Kunzite is an excellent jewelry gemstone (Mohs’ Hardness: 6.5 – 7), well-suited to everyday wear.
 Always store Brazilian Kunzite carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.